susmit31/blog/entropiclegos.github.io/content/posts/symmetry-econ.md

 ## Explanatory Power of the Model
 Any model in science (I'm sure to have triggered any natural scientist in the audience by my audacity to call econ a "science", but it truly is one whether its practitioners make it look so or not) has a realm (or scope) of applicability, and is judged by the explanatory power it offers within said realm.
-This model is incredibly powerful, so here are a couple of example cases to illustrate that this actually is a very valid model for its scope of usage.
+This model is incredibly powerful, so here is an example case to illustrate that this actually is a rather illuminating model for its scope of usage.

-### Case Study 1: Diagnosing Diseases in State Economy
+### Case Study: Diagnosing Diseases in State Economy

 ![Classical Supply and Demand Curves - Aggregate Supply](../../demand-classical-gdp-price.png)